Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • People disengaging rather than speaking up

-• A growing gap between intention and impact
+• A widening gap between intention and impact

 The Hidden Costs Leaders Rarely Track

-The most damaging effects of poor internal communication don’t appear on a single report.
+The most damaging effects of poor internal communication don’t show up neatly on a spreadsheet.
+They appear indirectly, through erosion.

 • Missed deadlines caused by unclear priorities

-• Lower morale as people disengage to protect themselves
+• Declining morale as people disengage to avoid friction

-• Higher turnover as capable employees quietly exit
+• Increased turnover as capable employees quietly leave

-• Financial losses tied to inefficiency and errors
+• Financial losses tied to inefficiency and preventable errors

 Miscommunication, Rework, and Invisible Labor

-One of the clearest hidden costs of poor communication is rework.
+One of the clearest indicators of poor communication is rework.

-When expectations aren’t aligned, teams redo tasks not because they lack skill, but because they lacked shared understanding.
-This creates invisible labor — work done to fix misunderstandings rather than move forward.
+When expectations aren’t aligned, teams redo work not because they lack competence, but because they lacked shared understanding.
+This creates invisible labor: time and energy spent fixing misunderstanding rather than creating value.

 • Double-checking instructions